jayhombal/CybersecurityAnalytics/prescriptive-DGA-detector/README.md

 # Prescriptive DGA Detection & Incident Response

-This project will automate your cybersecurity workflow by combining a machine learning model for detecting Domain Generation Algorithms (DGAs) with a generative AI solution that creates an effective incident response playbook.
+This project will automate your cybersecurity workflow by combining a machine learning model for detecting Domain Generation Algorithms (DGAs) with a generative AI solution that creates a practical incident response playbook.

 ---
 **What are Domain Generation Algorithms (DGAs)?**